neeraj-21/Recogniseface/index.md

 # Recogniseface

-This is an introduction page for a face recognition based authentication system product.
+This is an introduction page for a face recognition as authentication product.
-This is an omngoing project.
+This is an ongoing project.
-You can stay tuned to see keep a watch on the progress of the interesting updates product.
+You can stay tuned to keep a watch on the progress of the interesting updates.

 ## About

 This is a face recognition project I started at the start of the COVID pandemic around Aug 2020.
 I'm planning to convert it into a SaaS product to make the web/mobile app development fast and easy.
-The end product will help developers to easily integrate authentication system in their web/mobile apps by simply integrating thip at the backend and they don't have to worry about tech stack and development hassles.
+The end product will help developers to easily integrate authentication system in their web/mobile apps by simply integrating this at the backend and they don't have to worry about tech stack and development hassles for authentication flow of their app/s.

 ## Following are the screenshots explaining the workflow implemented so far.